miguelcobain/IP.API/README.md

 - **get** `model.get(attributes,callback)`

-Using assynchronous getters to get multiple attributes might become cumbersome. `model.get` is a composite getter that tries to easy the task of fetching attributes.
+Using asynchronous getters to get multiple attributes might become cumbersome. `model.get` is a composite getter that tries to ease the task of fetching attributes.

-With normal getters, you would have to do:
+With the normal asynchronous getters, you would have to do:

 	model.getA(function(a){
 		model.getB(function(b){